 Here are the different factors to consider with prioritization.

-- Competition/Level of Difficulty: I’ve talked about assessing competition a number of times in this article and it also applies to how you prioritize.
+I’ve talked about assessing competition a number of times in this article and it also applies to how you prioritize.
 Typically, the higher the search demand the harder it is to rank.
 If you’ve got a new site with no domain authority, it doesn’t make sense to make the most competitive keyword topics your priorities.
 It’s better to start out targeting terms with lower competition.
 For example, here’s our list of terms re-ranked by difficulty scores from Ahrefs.
-KD score is based on # of referring domains of the top ranking pages for a keyword.
+Difficulty score is based on # of referring domains of the top ranking pages for a keyword.

-- Objectives and Goals: Your can let your primary objectives guide prioritization as well.
-For example, a site need links first and foremost to compete in our target SERPs.
+Your can let your primary objectives guide prioritization as well.
+For example, a site needs links first and foremost to compete in our target SERPs.
 Then, maybe you start out by prioritizing resource lists or in-depth guides, which are excellent for link acquisition.
 If lead generation is your primary goal, then maybe you prioritize topics that are lower in the funnel.

 In short, there are a host of factors you can and should consider when trying to prioritize your content topics.
 You can use one or each of the above and weight them according to your own individual approach.